Clumpsyyy/Sked-Backend/README.md

 # SKED
-SKED - CRUD a Scheduler App using React Native
+SKED - a Scheduler App using React Native